Snivyn/supreme-dumper/README.md

 ## Credits
  **Niveen Jegatheeswaran** - [@snivynGOD](https://twitter.com/snivynGOD)

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Disclaimer
 Not affiliated with Supreme in any way.
 This is a personal project.
 It may not be stable.
 Use as you will.

 If you have any suggestions, or want to help make this better, let me know!
-Enjoy!

 Twitter: @snivynGOD

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.